Devin Hester: 2006 season

 and a trip to the 2007 Pro Bowl.
 After the 2006 season ended, he was named the NFC Player of the Month for December and was a finalist for 2006 Pepsi NFL Rookie of the Year.
-He was also voted onto the Associated Press’s 2006 All-Pro team with 48 and a half votes, finishing fourth behind LaDainian Tomlinson, Champ Bailey, and Jason Taylor who all received 50 votes.
-He finished the 2006 season by accumulating three touchdowns for 600 yards on 47 punt returns, and two touchdowns for 528 yards on 20 kick returns, thus making him one of the league’s most productive kick and punt returners.
-Even without taking an offensive snap prior to Week 14, Hester was the Bears' second leading scorer, behind kicker Robbie Gould.
-On a negative note, Hester struggled to control the football at times, having games with multiple fumbles on at least two separate occasions.
+He was also voted onto the Associated Press's 2006 All-Pro team with 48 and a half votes, finishing fourth behind LaDainian Tomlinson, Champ Bailey, and Jason Taylor who all received 50 votes.
+He finished the 2006 season by accumulating three touchdowns for 600 yards on 47 punt returns, and two touchdowns for 528 yards on 20 kick returns, thus making him one of the league's most productive kick and punt returners.
+Even without taking an offensive snap prior to week 14, Hester was the Bears' second leading scorer, behind kicker Robbie Gould.
+On the other hand, Hester struggled to control the football at times, having games with multiple fumbles on at least two separate occasions.

 Many fans speculated that Hester's speed and prior experience as a wide receiver would earn him a spot on the Bears' offense, similar to teammate Rashied Davis.
-While Lovie Smith dismissed the speculation, he played Hester as a wide receiver for one play against the Tampa Bay Buccaneers on December 17, 2006; he ran a curl route and was targeted by quarterback Rex Grossman, but the pass was too low and fell incomplete.
+While head coach Lovie Smith dismissed the speculation, he played Hester as a wide receiver for one play against the Tampa Bay Buccaneers on December 17, 2006; he ran a curl route and was targeted by quarterback Rex Grossman, but the pass was too low and fell incomplete.
 Hester attributes his talent to his mentor, Deion Sanders, who Hester claims helped him perfect his return game.
 Sanders, a former cornerback and kick returner, compliments Hester after every productive performance.
 However, Sanders also berated Hester for taunting another player en route to his second touchdown return against the St. Louis Rams.
 His teammates and coaches have also praised Hester.
 After the 2006 season, he was voted to receive the team's Brian Piccolo Award, which is given to a player who possesses a good character and work ethic.
 Bears fans and the local media nicknamed Hester the "Windy City Flyer" during his first year in Chicago.